When a Stranger Calls Back: Reception

-The film received mixed reviews, with praise going towards the performances of the cast and the opening and ending sequence, but similar to the first film, criticisms were aimed at the slower pacing of middle act.
+The film received mixed reviews, with praise going towards the performances of the cast and the opening and ending sequence, but similar to the first film, criticisms were aimed at the slower pacing of the middle act.
 Despite this, it received overall better reviews than its predecessor.
 On Rotten Tomatoes, the film holds an approval rating of 63% based on 8 reviews, with an average rating of 6.3/10.

 Tony Scott of Variety gave the film a positive review, commending the film's acting, production design, direction, editing, and script.
 Brett Gallman from Oh the Horror stated that, while it was as good as its predecessor, it shared too many of the same flaws to be entirely successful.
-Dennis Schwartz of Ozus’ World Movie Reviews rated the film a grade B−, calling it "a decent nail-biter that plays on the tension it builds up, despite its gaps in logic".
+Dennis Schwartz of Ozus' World Movie Reviews graded the film a B−, calling it "a decent nail-biter that plays on the tension it builds up, despite its gaps in logic".